calmarti/todolist-react/README.md

 http://todolistreact.calmartiportfolio.com
 ```
 ---

-This prototype has the basic features of a regular TODO list built with react (v.18).
+# Features

-- It handles the state locally
+- It handles the state locally with the useState hook
-- It uses Ant Design components
+- It integrates with the Ant Design React components library

-The user can:
+# User stories
 - Add and delete tasks
 - Check out completed tasks
 - See the list of all tasks, all active tasks, as     well as all completed tasks